SMTech-UK/workload-wizard-app/AUDIT_LOGGING_GUIDE.md

 ## Overview

 The audit logging system provides comprehensive tracking of all user actions and system events across the application.
 It automatically captures who performed what action, when, and with what context.
+This includes detailed permission and role management tracking as part of the RBAC system.

 ## 🏗️ Architecture